-If you are homeless or at risk of losing your home, the council has a duty under the Housing (Wales) Act 2014 to make enquiries into your situation and determine what duties you may be owed and how the council can possibly help you.
+If you are homeless or at risk of losing your home, the council has a duty under the Housing (Wales) Act 2014 to look into your situation and find out how we may possibly be able to help you.

-If you are threatened with homelessness within the next 56 days the council will work with you to take all reasonable steps to prevent homelessness from happening, this could involve working with you to keep your existing home or finding alternative accommodation.
+If you are threatened with homelessness within the next 56 days we will work with you to take all reasonable steps to prevent homelessness from happening, either by working with you to keep your existing home or by finding alternative accommodation.

-If you are already homeless the council may take all reasonable steps to find you alternative accommodation, helping for up to 56 days after you have become homeless.
+If you are already homeless we will take all reasonable steps to find you alternative accommodation, helping for up to 56 days after you have become homeless.
 This is known as the homelessness relief duty.

 - an offer of suitable accommodation with a private landlord

 - an offer of suitable accommodation with support

 - assistance to secure accommodation you have found yourself

 - an offer of suitable social housing